GOP planning ‘army’ of poll watchers and lawyers to descend on blue districts

 “Democrats have had a monopoly on poll watching for 40 years, and it speaks volumes that they’re terrified of an even playing field,” RNC spokesperson Gates McGavick contended to the news outlet.
 “The RNC is focused on training volunteers to take part in the election process because polling shows that American voters want bipartisan poll-watching to ensure transparency and security at the ballot box.”

 It’s illegal for poll challengers to question the validity of votes for purely political reasons.
-However, a large enough number of poll challengers intent on interfering in the process at a majority-Democrat precinct could theoretically cause delays or intimidate people from voting by making challenges frequently enough that (often understaffed) precinct staff cannot keep up.
+However, a large enough number of poll challengers intent on interfering in the process at a majority-Democrat precinct could theoretically try to cause delays or intimidate people from voting by making challenges frequently enough that (often understaffed) precinct staff cannot keep up.

+“[I]t’s going to be an army,” one GOP operative declared at a training session, according to video obtained by Politico.
+“We’re going to have more lawyers than we’ve ever recruited, because let’s be honest, that’s where it’s going to be fought, right?”

+Barb Byrum, clerk for Ingham County, Michigan, told The Independent that her office and others like it around Michigan were going to be vigilant for attempts by anyone to bend or break election law on the final day of in-person voting.

 Representatives for the RNC reportedly insisted to Politico in one statement that the effort was not centered around training volunteers to challenge voters.
 However, a later statement from the party citing election law directing volunteers to make challenges if they are suspicious about individual votes as well as a slide obtained by Politico from one Republican-aligned volunteer training session entitled “How to Challenge a Voter” significantly undermined that claim.